 A small display, no doubt sponsored by Omaha's Level Three Communications, shows a manhole cordoned off for maintenance.
-A film of a worker inside it shown, laying optical fiber.
-It's the information superhighway!
+Inside is a video-loop of a worker laying optical fiber; it's the information superhighway!

-At this point, we are directly over the highway, facing east.
+At this point, we are directly over the interstate, facing east.
 There are some windows, with pointable radar guns.
-We clock a procession of trucks, SUVs and cars and can see that thanks to the interstate, folks are traversing Nebraska faster than ever -- at 79, 78, 74, 82 mph.
+We clock a procession of trucks, SUVs and cars and can see that, thanks to the interstate, folks are traversing Nebraska faster than ever -- at 74, 78, 79, 82 mph.

 We exit down to the entrance to wander the gift shops and snack bars.

 Still, the owners earn points for building the log bridge, now an undeniable part of the interstate.
-Of all the landscape-altering edifices promised by towns and developers in recent years (we're still waiting for North Platte's 15-story golden spike), the Archway is a reality.
+Of all the landscape-altering edifices promised by towns and developers in recent years, the Archway is a reality.
 And to take it down, they'd have to close the highway again.

 The Archway must be doing okay -- it was visited by group of Saudi and Japanese investors and American bankers that are planning something similar for I-35, south of Dallas.
 Learning from the Archway's mistake, the guard said they're going to get Texas state help, which will include their own exit.